Jenny McAllister

 Jennifer Ryll McAllister (born 21 February 1973) is an Australian politician.
-She has been a Senator for New South Wales since 2015 and previously served as the party's national president from 2011 to 2015.
+She has been a Senator for New South Wales since 2015 and previously served as National President of the Australian Labor Party from 2011 to 2015.
 She is from the Socialist Left faction of the Labor Party.
-In August 2018 she was appointed Shadow Assistant Minister for Families and Communities.
+She was appointed as the Minister for the National Disability Insurance Scheme in 2025, having previously served as the Minister for Emergency Management and Minister for Cities in the first Albanese ministry from 2024.

 Early life and education

 McAllister was born in Murwillumbah, on the north coast of New South Wales.
-She attended the University of Queensland from 1992–1995, majoring in Politics and Government, and the University of Sydney, from which she graduated in 1996 with a Bachelor of Arts with First Class Honours, majoring in Political Economy, Politics and Government.
+She was a student at Kingscliff High School from which she achieved her HSC in 1991.
+She attended the University of Queensland from 1992 to 1995, majoring in politics and government, and the University of Sydney, from which she graduated in 1996 with a Bachelor of Arts with first-class honours, majoring in political economy, politics and government.

 Professional career

-McAllister has worked in both the public and private sectors.
-Between 2006 and 2010, she served as the Director of Climate Change, Air and Noise Policy within the New South Wales Department of Environment, Climate Change and Water.
-She subsequently joined AECOM Australia Pty Ltd as Strategic Advisor Water and Climate (2010–2013), progressing to Technical Director – Infrastructure Advisory (2013–2014) and was Managing Director, Water and Urban Development (2014–2015) and a member of AECOM's ANZ executive when she resigned to join the Senate.
+From 2002 to 2006 McAllister worked as an adviser to the Minister for Environment in the NSW Government.
+Between 2006 and 2010 she worked as a public servant in the NSW State Government.
+She subsequently joined AECOM Australia Pty Ltd as Strategic Advisor Water and Climate (2010–2013), progressing to Technical Director – Infrastructure Advisory (2013–2014) and was managing director, Water and Urban Development (2014–2015) and a member of AECOM's ANZ executive when she resigned to join the Senate.

 Political career

-McAllister's first formal involvement with politics came in 1992, when she registered as a member of the Australian Labor Party.
-In 2003, she co-founded the Labor Environment Activist Network with Kristina Keneally.

 McAllister is a member of the ALP State Conference (NSW) (1999–present) and the ALP Administrative Committee (NSW) (2000–present).
 She was previously a member or delegate of the ALP National Policy Committee on Foreign Affairs (1998–2000), the ALP National Policy Committee (2006–2007).
+She has been the director of several election campaigns.

+McAllister was the co-founder of the Labor Environmental Activist Network (known as LEAN).

-She was also the Labor candidate for the seat of Richmond in the 2001 federal election.
+McAllister was the Labor candidate for the seat of Richmond in the 2001 federal election.

 On 25 November 2011, McAllister was elected as National President of the ALP, serving until the conclusion of her term at the 2015 Australian Labor Party National Conference, where she was replaced by Mark Butler.

+Opposition (2015–2022)

 In July 2014, Jenny McAllister was selected to run on the Labor senate ticket at the 2016 election in the number two position, replacing John Faulkner, and considered a winnable spot.
 However, on 6 February 2015, John Faulkner resigned from the Senate, creating a casual vacancy.
 On 6 May 2015, McAllister was elected by a joint sitting of the NSW Parliament to fill the vacancy.

+In August 2018 she was appointed Shadow Assistant Minister for Families and Communities.
+On 30 August 2016 to 21 August 2018 she was Opposition Deputy Whip in the Senate.
+From 2 June 2019 to 23 May 2022 she served as Secretary to the Shadow Cabinet.